Integrative-Transcriptomics/MUSIAL/README.md

 ## **Usage**:

 The compiled **.jar** can be run from any command line terminal.
 MUSIAL implements distinct modules to run tasks.
 The common input for each pipeline is a `JSON` file which describes which modules should be executed with which parameters.
-The exact structure of the MUSIAL configuration files is defined in the [MUSIAL configuration JSON schema](https://github.com/Integrative-Transcriptomics/MUSIAL/blob/v2.1/MUSIAL_CONFIGURATION.schema.json).
+The exact structure of the MUSIAL configuration files is defined in the [MUSIAL configuration JSON schema](https://github.com/Integrative-Transcriptomics/MUSIAL/blob/v2.1/musial_configuration_schema/MUSIAL_CONFIGURATION.schema.json).
 All modules except the `BUILD` module use a database like local `JSON` file (the output of the `BUILD` module) as input.
-The structure of this file is defined in the [MUSIAL output JSON schema](https://github.com/Integrative-Transcriptomics/MUSIAL/blob/v2.1/MUSIAL_BUILD_OUTPUT.schema.json).
-Prettified versions of the schemas can be accessed from the `./musial_*_schema_pretty/` directories in this repository.
+The structure of this file is defined in the [MUSIAL output JSON schema](https://github.com/Integrative-Transcriptomics/MUSIAL/blob/v2.1/musial_build_output_schema/MUSIAL_BUILD_OUTPUT.schema.json).
+Prettified versions of the schemas can be accessed from the respective directories in the repository.

 Currently available modules are: